zakack/diffusion-pipe/README.md

 ## Recent changes
 - 2025-04-18
   - Fix block swapping for HiDream.
 With ```blocks_to_swap = 24``` you can train rank 32 LoRA on a single 4090.
+  - Support nf4 quantization for HiDream.
+With nf4 transformer, you can train LoRA on a single 4090 even without block swapping.
+See supported models doc for how to enable.
 - 2025-04-15
   - Support HiDream.
 - 2025-03-18